-Due to different culture and history, candidates in Europe carry different values and beliefs.
-So, when we analyse the belief for power distance in different zones of European countries, people in the southern and eastern region follow a high level of power distance among the employees in the company.
-This means organisations operating in this region will have a minute level of the hierarchy.
+Due to different cultures and histories, candidates in Europe carry different values and beliefs.
+So, when we analyze the belief for power distance in different zones of European countries, people in the southern and eastern regions follow a high level of power distance among the employees in the company.
+This means organizations operating in this region will have a minute level of the hierarchy.
 Employees in this region have to rely on the decision of the boss before moving ahead with any assignment.

 In the Netherlands and Sweden, there is a lower power distance.
-Everyone in the organisation is approachable and there is an informal atmosphere on the floor.
+Everyone in the organization is approachable and there is an informal atmosphere on the floor.

-According to the international study by The Global Talent Acquisition Monitor, in countries with high power distance, such as Slovenia or the Czech Republic or Slovakia, over 63% of people will carry out any assignment without asking any questions.
-Whereas, in Northern and Western European countries they emphasize on flat hierarchy in the workplace and therefore employees ask questions without any hesitation.
+According to the international study by The Global Talent Acquisition Monitor, in countries with high power distance, such as Slovenia or the Czech Republic, or Slovakia, over 63% of people will carry out any assignment without asking any questions.
+Whereas, Northern and Western European countries emphasize a flat hierarchy in the workplace and therefore employees ask questions without any hesitation.

 From the above insights, we can conclude that there are two ways to hire the right candidate for the right job.

 ● Be versatile and well-acquainted with different cultures of European countries

 ● Partner with staffing solution provider and hire candidates based on temporary, permanent, or software factory setup staffing.